jtassia/You-Dont-Know-JS/up & going/ch2.md

 ES5 added a "strict mode" to the language, which tightens the rules for certain behaviors.
 Generally, these restrictions are seen as keeping the code to a safer and more appropriate set of guidelines.
 Also, adhering to strict mode makes your code generally more optimizable by the engine.
 Strict mode is a big win for code, and you should use it for all your programs.

-You can opt-in to strict mode for an individual function, or an entire file, depending on where you put the strict mode pragma:
+You can opt in to strict mode for an individual function, or an entire file, depending on where you put the strict mode pragma:

 ```js
 function foo() {